PTank/trashtalk/README.rst

 .trashtalk
 ----------

-You can write a file for help your trash usage
+You can write a '.trashtalk' file on your home for help your trash usage

 ::

     # this is a comment
     TRASH_PATH=direct/path/to/trash , name_of_this_trash
     MEDIA_PATH=path/of/your/medias